 I wake up and if I don’t have any classes, give myself two hours of leisure time to do nothing but give my mind a breather.

-Tiffiny Butler, director of the Office of Multicultural Affairs and biomedical engineering teaching professor, and the rest of the CoMPASS Scholarship staff
+Tiffiny Butler, former director of the Office of Multicultural Affairs and biomedical engineering teaching professor, and the rest of the CoMPASS Scholarship staff

 - Member of the International Game Developer Association